Ice Melt

 Ice Melt is a studio album by Crumb, released on April 30, 2021.

 Production

 The album was written over the course of two years, and was first demoed by Crumb frontwoman Lila Ramani in 2019.
 It was recorded at a Los Angeles studio and produced by Jonathan Rado of Foxygen.
 It was produced and released independently on the band's own label, Crumb Records.

 Composition

-Ice Melt incorporates psychedelic pop, indie and jazz instrumentals.

 The album features fluidity and water imagery.
 During recording, the band lowered a microphone protected by a condom into a bucket of water, so that they could produce an underwater sound effect.